Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Acknowledgements

-\begin{acknowledgement} This work was carried out in part using the facilities at MIT.nano, and the authors gratefully acknowledge Mark Mondol, James Daley, Juan Ferrera, and Marco Colangelo for technical support.
+This work was carried out in part using the facilities at MIT.nano, and the authors gratefully acknowledge Mark Mondol, James Daley, and Juan Ferrera for their technical support in device nanofabrication.
+D.J.P. also thanks Marco Colangelo for helpful discussions during the early stages of this work.
 The Lumerical FDTD simulations were performed on the MTL CAD server at MIT.
 Part of this research was also carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
-The initial phase of this research was sponsored by the U.S. Army Research Office (ARO) under Cooperative Agreement No. W911NF-21-2-0041, while the later stages were supported by MIT Lincoln Laboratory through the SNSPD-SFQ Line program and by NASA under the ROSES-APRA program.
-D.J.P. also acknowledges support from the MathWorks Engineering Fellowship.
-The authors also thank Malick Sere, Daniel Graham, and Yashika Kapoor for their feedback during the preparation of the manuscript. \end{acknowledgement}
+The research was supported by NASA under the ROSES-APRA program.
+D.J.P. acknowledges support from the MathWorks Engineering Fellowship.
+The authors also thank Malick Sere, Daniel Graham, and Yashika Kapoor for their feedback during the preparation of the manuscript.